Link to this sectionUnderstanding End-to-End Detection in Ultralytics YOLO26#

 model.predict(verbose=False) # run predict to setup predictor first

 Yes.
-All YOLO26 task variants — detection, segmentation, pose estimation, and oriented object detection (OBB) — support end-to-end inference by default.
-The end2end=False fallback is available across all tasks as well.
+YOLO26 detection-style task variants — detection, instance segmentation, pose estimation, and oriented object detection (OBB) — support end-to-end inference by default.
+The end2end=False fallback is available across these tasks as well.

 Each task extends the base detection output with task-specific data: